rutgersmit/rrradio/readme.md

 - **Real-time Controls**: Play, pause, stop, volume adjustment
 - **Error Handling**: Graceful handling of invalid streams
 - **Status Updates**: Live playback status and metadata display

+### Automatic Updates

+The app implements a smart cache invalidation system to ensure users always get the latest version:

+- **Service Worker Updates**: Automatically detects new versions on each visit
+- **Cache Busting**: Each deployment gets a unique timestamp to prevent stale caches
+- **User Notifications**: Shows a friendly notification when updates are available
+- **Auto-refresh**: Automatically refreshes the app after 5 seconds if user doesn't respond
+- **Network-first Strategy**: App files are fetched from network first, falling back to cache only when offline

+The update mechanism works by:

+1. Generating a unique cache key during deployment
+2. Service worker checks for updates every minute
+3. When an update is detected, users see a notification
+4. Old caches are automatically cleaned up

 ## 📻 Finding Radio Streams